Detoxify the Liver with Yoga, Hatha Yoga for Liver health

 One study on the effect of hatha yoga for liver on its health have found that after practicing yoga asanas like Bhujangasana or Dhanurasana and yoga pranayama for liver like Ujjayi help reduce the levels of Globulin ( Protein) and Alkaline Phosphate ( enzyme) to a significant level.
 High levels Globulin and Alkaline Phosphate are the indicators of a unhealthy liver.

-Yoga exercises for liver help build the immune defense against external infections of the liver like Hepatitis group of infections which can be fetal.
+Asana and pranayama for liver help build the immune defense against external infections of the liver like Hepatitis group of infections which can be fetal.
 Other than the practical part of Yoga like the asanas and the pranayama yoga also has its ramifications in the diet and healthy lifestyle sections related to healthy living in general and for the liver in particular.

 Another study has also found that in case yoga is practiced regularly over a period of time the levels of enzymes Serum Glutamic Oxaloacetic Transminase and Serum Glutamic Pyruvic Transminase are considerably reduced which is a indicator of a healthy functioning of the liver.